-In this study, c6we combine numerical methods from the field of natural hazards with concepts of long term landscape evolution.
-Therefore, we c7employ a modeling approach to investigate the influence of c8mountain topographyc9, which difc1Eng: H c2Eng: control in c3Eng: Text added.
+In this study, we combine numerical methods from the field of natural hazards with concepts of long term landscape evolution.
+Therefore, we employ a modeling approach to investigate the influence of mountain topography, which differs in terms of

-55 fers in terms of predominant lithology and prevailing erosive surface processes (i.e. glacial versus fluvial conditions), c10 on the potential occurrence of landslide dams and landslide-dammed lakes c11 and on landslide and lake characteristics.
-We cEng: inherently linked to flow length of a river (Hack, 195 with the relation among the two variables depending on the pattern of the drainage network (e.g. Riboli c5Eng: Text c11Eng: in Austria, further calculate common landslide dam obstruction and stability indices, develop a simple approach to estimate the volume of potential landslide-dammed lakes and compare our results to real-world inventories.
+55 predominant lithology and prevailing erosive surface processes (i.e. glacial versus fluvial conditions), on the potential occurrence of landslide dams and landslide-dammed lakes and on landslide and lake characteristics.
+We further calculate common landslide dam obstruction and stability indices, develop a simple approach to estimate the volume of potential landslidedammed lakes and compare our results to real-world inventories.